MENU

 Prof. Nicoletta Galeotti

-The research activity is aimed at (i) studying the mechanisms underlying the development of neuroinflammation and cellular senescence in neurodegenerative pathologies associated with neuropathic pain, (ii) identification of new pathophysiological mechanisms, (iii) identification of potential targets for the preclinical development of innovative therapies.
-In vitro studies are conducted on glial and neuronal cell lines through which the etiological causes of some of the main neuropathies are reproduced.
-In vivo studies involve the use of animal models of both central and peripheral painful neurodegenerative pathologies such as multiple sclerosis, diabetic, alcoholic and trauma-induced neuropathy.
-The analysis of biological samples of nervous tissue allows the study of the processes of neuroinflammation, cellular senescence and the tissue accumulation of senescent cells in relation to the induction and progression of the pathology.
-The investigation into the development of therapeutic interventions involves the modulation of intracellular pathways involved in the onset of neuroinflammation and cellular senescence at the microglial level, such as RNA binding proteins, CB2 and TREM receptors, epigenetic modulators, and in pain perception at both central and peripheral levels.
-Potential innovative treatments include natural substances, new synthetic molecules and precision medicine interventions such as antisense strategies.
+Research focuses on mechanisms underlying neuroinflammation and cellular senescence in neurodegenerative diseases associated with neuropathic pain, identifying new pathophysiological mechanisms and potential targets for preclinical development of innovative therapies.
+In vitro studies use glial and neuronal cell lines to reproduce etiological causes of major neuropathies.
+In vivo studies employ animal models of central and peripheral neuropathic conditions, such as multiple sclerosis and diabetic, alcoholic, or trauma-induced neuropathies.
+Analysis of nervous tissue samples allows investigation of neuroinflammation, cellular senescence, and accumulation of senescent cells during disease onset and progression.
+Therapeutic development involves modulation of intracellular pathways in microglia (RNA-binding proteins, CB2 and TREM receptors, epigenetic modulators) and nociception at central and peripheral levels.
+Potential treatments include natural compounds, new synthetic molecules, and precision medicine strategies such as antisense therapy.

 Prof. Carla Ghelardini, Prof. Lorenzo Di Cesare Mannelli